 - 1 record = 1 contact or account with its creation date and any attributes (job title, industry, revenue ...)

 - to train a model we would need contacts or accounts created in the last 9 months

 Q: Should the data be transferred on a periodic schedule?

-Yes, every 4 hours is the recommended frequency to provide MadKudu with fresh data.
+Yes, at least once a day is the recommended frequency to provide MadKudu with fresh data.
 Historical data can be loaded only once with a fixed timeframe of 9 months.